 Amazon Employees Prepare For Their Busiest Time Of Year – Getty Images.

 It wasn’t until four years when Amazon started offering Black Friday discounts in Britain that the trend for it in the UK picked up.
-Following that, year on year their discounts and promotions have become more widespread and that’s when other retailers started to join in with the Black Friday trend.
+Following that, year after year, their discounts and promotions have become more widespread and that’s when other retailers started to join in with the Black Friday trend.

-Black Friday 2014, is set to be the biggest shopping day ever in the UK and with it falling near the festive season it’s set to cause a shopping frenzy that is due to go right the way through until Christmas eve.
-The festive season and Black Friday shopping is expected to account for more than fifth of annual sales for the retail industry.
+Black Friday 2014, is set to be the biggest shopping day ever in the UK and with it falling near the festive season it’s set to cause a shopping frenzy that is due to go right the way through until Christmas Eve.
+The festive season and Black Friday shopping are expected to account for more than a fifth of annual sales for the retail industry.

 Will you be queuing up outside of the shops at 5 am on Friday 28th November to grab yourself a Christmas bargain?